khval/AmosKittens/commands.md

 	set Limit on bob "N", bob should exist before using this command.
 	(On "Amos Kittens" it already does, on "Amos Pro" it does not)

+**Amalerr**

+	Just like Amalerr in Amos Basic.

+	S$="F R0=0 T 20; P ; N R0; bad code"
+	trap Amal 0,S$
+	print mid$(s$,Amalerr)

+	More or less return error in the string, because Amos kittens strips all lower chars, before trying to execute the scripts, this one can return the wrong position.